-The de Young Museum in San Francisco recently announced an all-new fashion exhibition that’s already turning heads.
+The de Young Museum in San Francisco is presenting an all-new fashion exhibition that’s been highly-anticipated for months.
 Fashioning San Francisco: A Century of Style promises a deep-dive into women’s local fashion history through the work of over 50 fashion designers drawn from the Fine Art Museums’ permanent collections.
-Save the dates for Jan.
-20-Aug.
-11, 2024 to see it for yourself.
+See it starting Saturday, Jan.
+20, 2024.

 San Francisco’s position on the Pacific Rim, as well as its reputation for being on the cutting edge of culture, make for an exciting collection of iconic clothing from over the decades.
 The Fine Arts Museums of San Francisco (FAMSF) have accumulated one of the country’s best collections of 20th- and 21st-century women’s costume, much of which was donated by Bay Area philanthropists and will be on display for the very first time.

 FAMSF has also included a new augmented reality try-on experience as part of the exhibition.
 They’ve partnered with Snap Inc. to install AR mirrors in the museum, where visitors can see how three different extravagant evening ensembles would look on them.
 The outfits are exquisite works by French designer Yves Saint Laurent, Chinese-American Bay Area-based designer Kaisik Wong, and Italian designer Valentino.
 This is the first time a US museum has showcased Snap’s AR mirrors.